-What Is Estramustine (Emcyt)?
+What Is Estramustine (Emcyt®)?

-How does Emcyt work?
+How does estramustine work?

-Emcyt’s active ingredient has antineoplastic properties, meaning that it acts to prevent tumor growth and development.
-Emcyt does this by binding to the microtubules in a cell which play a key role in allowing cells to physically divide during the replication process.
+Estramustine’s active ingredient has antineoplastic properties, meaning that it acts to prevent tumor growth and development.
+Estramustine does this by binding to the microtubules in a cell which play a key role in allowing cells to physically divide during the replication process.
 When a parent cell is unable to split into two daughter cells, it will eventually become too faulty and will die.
 When a cell manually kills itself because of a faulty cellular process it is called apoptosis.
 Chemotherapies cause cancer cells to stop dividing and undergo apoptosis, thus, slowing or halting the growth of a cancerous mass.

 Cancerous cells are rapidly dividing while most other cells in our body aren’t, or are doing so at a slower rate.
 This property is what increases the chances of chemotherapies targeting cancer cells.
-However, there are still a few kinds of cells in our body that divide rapidly, such as hair cells or cells that line our intestines, which explains the common side effects of hair loss or gastrointestinal disruption while on a chemotherapy medication.
+However, there are still a few kinds of cells in our body that divide rapidly, such as hair cells or cells that line our intestines, which explains the common side effects of hair loss or gastrointestinal disruption while on certain chemotherapy medications.
 Blood cells, including important white blood cells, red blood cells, and platelets also divide on a somewhat regular basis, making it important to closely monitor someone on chemotherapy to make sure their blood cell counts aren’t dangerously low.
-If a person’s blood cell count dips below a certain threshold, they will be unable to receive chemotherapy until the issue has resolved.
+If a person’s blood cell count dips below a certain threshold, they may be unable to receive treatment until the issue has resolved.

-Emcyt also has an estrogenic effect on tumor cells.
+Estramustine also has an estrogenic effect on tumor cells.
 Prostate cancer tumors are often fueled to grow by androgens, including testosterone.
 Decreasing the body’s production of testosterone can potentially halt tumor growth.
 When a male is treated with estrogen-containing medications, it can prompt his body to stop making testosterone.
 This decrease in the important androgen could starve off tumor cells, limiting their ability to grow and spread.
-Other medications, such as steroids like prednisone, may also be prescribed with Emcyt.3
+Other medications, such as steroids like prednisone, may also be prescribed with estramustine.3

-Things to note about Emcyt
+Things to note about estramustine